CalcuLinux/opkg-repo/README.md

-# Picocalc OPKG Repository
+# CalcuLinux OPKG Repository

-This repository serves as an OPKG package repository for the Picocalc project, hosted via GitHub Pages.
-It provides a centralized location for distributing IPK packages that can be installed on Picocalc devices.
+This repository serves as an OPKG package repository for CalcuLinux, the Linux distribution for Picocalc devices, hosted via GitHub Pages.
+It provides a centralized location for distributing IPK packages that can be installed on Picocalc devices running CalcuLinux.

 ## Repository Structure

 ```
-picocalc-opkg-repo/
+opkg-repo/
 ├── ipk/                    # Package files organized by architecture
 │   ├── all/               # Architecture-independent packages
 │   ├── luckfox-lyra/      # ARM packages for Luckfox Lyra